kahodes04/IBM-Elevator-Worksheet/README.md

-# IBM Elevator Worksheet
+# IBM Elevator Challenge Worksheet

-Welcome to my implementation of the IBM elevator problem.
+Welcome to my implementation of the IBM elevator challenge.

 ## What it is

-This repo contains my solution to the IBM elevator problem.
-It handles requests from a number of floors in order to bring elevators up and/or down to take care of them.
+This repo contains my solution to the IBM elevator challenge.
+It handles requests from a number of floors (0 to 55) in order to bring elevators up and/or down to take care of them.

 ### Built with